A victory for the LGB Alliance

 These slurs, although persistent, are totally unsupported by the facts.
 The Charity Commission report was clear that the activities of the LGB Alliance ‘are charitable and beneficial to the public’ and that there is ‘no evidence to support allegations of dishonesty or a sham’.

 At this juncture I should admit I am not impartial.
 Unlike its detractors, I know most of the founders of the LGB Alliance, and can confirm that they are nice and accommodating people.
 Kate Harris is a liberal-minded lesbian who, alongside her career, has spent her life campaigning for equality.
 Far from being a ‘neo-Nazi’, Bev Jackson is a left-of-centre Jewish lesbian and 50 years ago was one of the key players in the formation of the UK Gay Liberation Front.
-Other founders include the black lesbian barrister Allison Bailey and gay filmmaker Malcolm Clark.
+Other key people include the black lesbian barrister Allison Bailey and gay filmmaker Malcolm Clark.
 The idea that they have links to the far right would be laughable were it not so offensive.

 It seems in 2021, despite much apparent progress, the idea that a group might exist to advocate simply for lesbian, gay and bisexual people is unacceptable.
 Arguably, this is because the threat to the rights of same-sex-attracted people does not come from the state or even an intolerant public, but rather from a fringe of trans extremists who have the ear of the liberal media.